Thursday, May 31, 2012

 The Feast of Pentecost (i.e. Whit Sunday) is one of the principal feasts in the life of the Church.
 After tomorrow's Feast and the subsequent Octave, we will conclude Pascaltide and begin the Season after Pentecost.
 Today's preparation should not be underestimated.

-Catholics should fast and partially abstain from meat today in order to better conform themselves to celebrate this High Holy Day of Pentecost.
+Catholics should fast and abstain from meat today in order to better conform themselves to celebrate this High Holy Day of Pentecost.
 These fasting requirements (and abstinence from meat) were in place up until Paul VI's changes.
 Observing these days as fast and abstinence is part of Catholic Tradition.

 Collect (Vigil of Pentecost 1954 Missal):